 2. Be kind and gentle with yourself:

 Try not to get frustrated with yourself for not feeling well, for not being able to do what others are able to do without issue.
 It is important to feel what you feel, whether it’s angry, sad, frustrated, etc., but try not to take it out on yourself.
 You are your best ally.
 We are all human.
 There is no perfect, right way to manage illness and not feeling well.
 Treat yourself as you would your closest friend.
 Nurture yourself.
 Allow yourself to be and accept all of you wherever you are in the moment.
+If you feel yourself getting stressed and upset, you may want to look into ways that you can combat this and keep your mind calm and focused, this could be through seeing how you can Shop CBD gummies UK products online to ease any discomfort, or you could try relaxing exercises that stop the body from reacting on bad days.

 3. Do not judge your healing or anyone else’s: